Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 Traditional saunas typically need 30–45 minutes to reach full temperature.
 You’re heating the air, the benches, the walls, and the sauna stones, so the heater draws more power and runs longer per session.

-If you’re primarily interested in energy efficiency and lower operating cost, infrared usually wins.
+If you’re primarily interested in energy efficiency, infrared is often preferred.
 For a detailed look at running costs and simple examples, visit our Sauna Cost & ROI Guide .

 Which Sauna Is Better for You?

-Instead of asking which style is “best” overall, it’s more helpful to ask: Which sauna fits my body, my home, and my lifestyle?
+Instead of asking which style is “best” overall, it’s more helpful to ask: Which sauna fits my preferences, my home, and my lifestyle?

 Infrared Sauna Might Be Better If You: